denten-books/plain-text/2-device.md

-In the 1920s, reflecting critically on Shklovsky's "materialist aesthetics" Mikhail Bakhtin would write that the formal model of aesthetic genre formation was capable only of establishing a "chronological table of variance in the evolution of technical devices, because "in isolation technique cannot have a history" [@bakhtin_k_2003, 270-1].
-The formalist model of literary development seemed to him meaninglessly meandering.
-Bakhtin was less materially inclined than the formalists, careful not to reduce technique to questions of "material arrangement" alone.
+In the 1920s, reflecting critically on Shklovsky's "materialist aesthetics" Mikhail Bakhtin would write that the formal model of aesthetic genre formation was capable only of establishing a "chronological table of variance in the evolution of technical devices," because "in isolation technique cannot have a history" [@bakhtin_k_2003, 270-1].
+The formalist model of literary development seemed to the more teleologically oriented critic meaninglessly meandering.
+Bakhtin was also less inclined towards materialism than the formalists.
+He was, for example, careful not to reduce technique to questions of "material arrangement" alone.
 He wrote, "I am quite ready to join in the sentiment that 'in art technique is everything,' provided we understand that the aesthetic object cannot exist independent of the artistic work."
 For Bakhtin, the work